Time complexity of the Analyst's Traveling Salesman algorithm: Introduction

 \subsection{H\"older curves}

 It should be noted that the work of Jones \cite{Jones-TST}, Okikiolu \cite{Ok-TST}, and Schul \cite{Schul-Hilbert} provides the sets for which a solution exists but not the solution itself when the set is infinite.
+That is, they classify the sets which are contained in curves of finite length, but do not provide the parametrization of the curves.
 Recently, the second named author with Badger and Naples \cite{BNV}, constructed an algorithm that, for those sets $V$ that have a solution in ATSP, produces a solution path $f:[0,1]\to \R^N$ which is at most $C$ times longer than the optimal path with $C$ independent of $N$.
 In this algorithm, one obtains parameterizations $(f_k)$ for \emph{all graphs} $G_k$ and not just one of them.
 Moreover, the parameterizations obtained satisfy the inequality $\|f_k-f_{k+1}\|_{\infty} \leq 2^{-n_{k+1}}$ for all $k$.
 Although this approach is more complicated than the one of Jones and Okikiolu, it comes very handy in designing H\"older parameterizations of sets such as the space-filling Peano curve.
 For finite sets, the algorithm of constructing $(f_k)$ has also polynomial complexity (and in fact with the same exponent) but we will not pursue this direction here.